bubu93200/MITmscore/readme.md

 - at each end of program, overwrite this setting file with current settings
 ## On musescore sheet : (written in Qt)
   - create L and R symbols (and other if necessary) which ca nbe attached on each note
-  - colorize in red or green notes attached to L or R symbols (colors can be modified)
+  - colorize in purple or cyan notes attached to L or R symbols (colors can be modified)
 ## Qt sheet or panel to interface to program (written in Qt)
   - button to select pourcentage of velocity (to play slowly for training)
   - checkbox to select Left and/or Right fingering to play